 - #3 is social networks, at 40%

 Companies understand that finding a referral pays off big in the end.
 That’s why job seekers should approach their social networks first before ever sending out a resume in a cold search, and companies should consider a referral the next time they're looking to hire.
 Still, referrals make up only 6.9 percent of all new hires.

 That’s why it’s often more productive to call a professional staffing agency with networking connections in the job field you’re trying to hire.

 Don't have any?
 Let us share our network with you.
 Click here to get in touch.

 Artisan Talent is always in a nationwide search for the best creative talent and clients.

-We’re always looking for a few good men and women to share their creative skills with our clients and vice versa.
-If you know talent – or even a business that needs staffing – contact us.
+We’re always looking for the best individuals to share their creative skills with our clients, and vice versa.
+If you know talent — or a business that needs staffing — contact us.
 We'll pay you up to $1,000 per referral.
 Get the details here.

 Have someone to refer?
 Email us at firstname.lastname@example.org or click below.